YosysHQ-Docs/AppNote-400/docs/source/index.rst

 	[options]
 	size 1000

-Running ``mcy`` will now require significantly more time, so don't forget to enable parallelism:
+Running MCY will now require significantly more time, so don't forget to enable parallelism:

 .. code-block:: text